-We have enjoyed reading books such as Thrive by Arianna Huffington, Quiet by Susan Cain, Rising Strong by Brené Brown, Better Than Before by Gretchen Rubin, and many more (see full list at the bottom of this page).
+We have enjoyed reading books such as Emotional Agility by Susan David, Quiet by Susan Cain, Rising Strong by Brené Brown, Life in Five Senses by Gretchen Rubin, and many more (see full list at the bottom of this page).

 From the blurb:

-What We Say Matters is available from Barnes & Noble, Amazon, and most other bookstores.
+What It Takes to Heal is available from Barnes & Noble, Amazon, and most other bookstores.
 If you order through bookshop.org it will connect to your local independent bookstore.

 The BodyIntelligence Book Club is free to join, and we currently meet on Zoom.
 We are a small, informal group and the discussions are free-flowing!
 The only cost involved is the price of the book/s.
 If you’re interested in joining, or simply want to find out more, please get in touch.
 Guests are welcome.